ayush-kumar-1/lovelace/Review of Learning with Noisy Learning.md

 # Learning with Noisy Labels
 Deep neural networks (DNN) have a tendency to memorize and overfit on datasets.
-Arpit. et. al showed that DNNs will first memorize general patterns, and then ad
+Arpit. et. al showed that DNNs will first memorize general patterns, and only later overfit on noisy labels. [@arpitCloserLookMemorization2017]  Real world data is prone is noisy labels and requires approaches leverage large-scale noisy datasets.
+Waseem et. al showed that cyberbullying annotations can often suffer from biased label annotations. [@waseemAreYouRacist2016]